 I'm trying to plug along through the childrens kanji drill books and test myself with the Kanji Kanken DS program.
 This is by far the most popular kanji learning software for the DS, and it focuses on passing the Japanese language proficiency tests.
 It looks like there are newer versions than the one I have, but I like it.
 It really focuses on stroke order, which at times can be the most challenging for me to remember.
 Right now I'm only on 9-kyu (2nd grade elementary).
 My wife got me Kanji Kanken along with Rakubiki Jiten for my DS in the summer of 2007 when we went to Gameland in Torrance, CA. Recently my dear friend Galen gave me Kanji Kanken 2, which I have yet to even start to look at.
 Kanji Kanken is not a dictionary, so both this and Rakubiki Jiten are essential.
 The software I have is a bit different than what is shown in the video above, but you get the idea.

 Start out easy.
 I picked up the Ai Yori Aoshi game for super cheap at a local game shop that specialized in import games.
 I bought this for about $15 on a whim.
 When I started playing it, I was amazed at how much I could understand, and I was proud of that.
 The game consists of two scenarios: a vacation to a southern island, and a vacation to a winter vila for a ski trip.
 Every line of text is spoken by the voice actors from the anime, making it easy to follow along the text.
-It's impossible to play this game and not learn new kanji to words you know, but didn't know the kanji to.
+It's impossible to play this game and not learn new kanji to words you already knew.
 The dialogue is very conversational Japanese, making it easy to understand.
 The only difficulty I have is with understanding Tina's dialect, because I'm just not familiar with it.
 In all, it's a very cute game.
 Have your dictionary and DS next to you, take notes, and learn!

 There are many games like this.
 They range from graphical text adventures to dating sims.
 Thankfully for DVD disc storage space, with newer games, most, if not all, dialogue is fortunately spoken.
 Not so with the Playstation and Saturn days.
 Another similar game I bought is DearS for the PS2.
 I also bought Fate/Stay Night: Realta Nua, thinking it was more of the same.
 I didn't know much about the game before I bought it, other than that the anime was based off of this game and that the PS2 version doesn't have hentai themes like the computer version did.
 It turns out that it is a graphical novel, and it features tons of written text with little spoken dialogue.
 It will be a long time before I can tackle this game.